Timeline: Recent controversies surrounding Gov. Cuomo

 December 2020

-In December 2020, Lindsey Boylan accused the Governor of sexual harassment, saying the behavior lasted “for years.”
+In December 2020, former Cuomo aide Lindsey Boylan accused the Governor of sexual harassment, saying the behavior lasted “for years.”

 “I could never anticipate what to expect: would I be grilled on my work (which was very good) or harassed about my looks,” Boylan wrote on Twitter.
 “Or would it be both in the same conversation?
 This was the way for years.”